nipy/nipype/doc/users/tutorial_102.rst

 ============

 Now that you know how to construct a pipeline and execute it, we will go into more advanced concepts.
+This tutorial focuses on NodeWrapper options.

 NodeWrapper options
 ===================

+NodeWrapper provides the glue that enables interfaces to be used within the nipype pipeline.
 The following options allow you to manipulate various aspects of the pipeline, such as, where the node is executed and outputs stored, how to repeat some part or the entire pipeline over some parameters and how to run an interface over multiple inputs when it only accepts a single one.

 name
 ----